eutops/ipwcch/inst/simulations/benchmark.md

 ## Goal

-Evaluate performance of `ipwCC` by comparing results from the full cohort with those obtained for the case-cohort with/without inverse probability of sample weights (IPW).
+Evaluate performance of `ipwcch` by comparing results from the full cohort with those obtained for the case-cohort with/without inverse probability of sample weights (IPW).